wuhy68/json/README.md

 ERROR: the value [123] is invalid for type alphanumeric on field [TypeAlpha] value [123]
 ERROR: the value [ABC] is invalid for type numeric on field [TypeNumeric] value [ABC]
 ERROR: the value [ERRADO] is invalid for type bool on field [TypeBool] value [ERRADO]
+ERROR: the value should be null on field [ShouldBeNull] instead of [2018-12-1]
+ERROR: the value shouldn't be null on field [ShouldNotBeNull]

 AFTER SET: 321
 AFTER NEXT SET: 321